Alluxio/alluxio/docs/en/ufs/Azure-Blob-Store.md

 ## Running Alluxio Locally with Azure Blob Store

-After everything is configured, you can start up Alluxio locally to see that everything works.
+Start up Alluxio locally to see that everything works.

 ```
 $ ./bin/alluxio format